zhaobaoping/test/BUMO_ATP_Standard.rst

-If the account has tokens,the following content will be returned:
+If the account has tokens, the following content will be returned:

 ::